If you run a small business from your home office, like I do, chances are you’re looking for new ways to save money and get the most out of your work.

 In this instance, what you can do is close the blinds in order to keep the heat out.
 But you still can get the direct sunlight for your benefit in winter, by keeping the blinds and drapes open.

 In case you’re not happy with the rate and/or service of your current electricity provider, you should consider switching.

-For example, if you live in Texas — where we use a LOT of energy — consider researching your options using Texas Electricity Providers, a site which compares different energy companies, including electricity, solar, wind, biomass and hydropower.
+For example, if you live in Texas — where we use a LOT of energy — consider researching your options to compare different energy companies, including electricity, solar, wind, biomass and hydropower.